steadybit/cli/README.md

 ---

-The Steadybit CLI enables you to define resilience expectations and resilience policies that your services need to comply with through configuration files that live next to your services' code.
+The Steadybit CLI enables you to define resilience expectations and resilience policies that your infrastructure needs to comply with through configuration files that live next to your code.
 This allows you to implement gitops practices easily.

 ## Prerequisites